RezaMashayekhi/Improved-FastMap/README.md

 Heuristic is an estimate of the distance between two points in a map.
 Hueristics are useful in heuristic search algorithms like A* and a better heuristic make the search faster.
 One of the simplest heuristic is the Euclidean distance.

 Embedding a map (graph) can help us to build heuristic for it.
-For example, the left picture is a map and if we consider Euclidean distance as our heuristic, the heuristic between the two purple and green points, is short while the actual distance between them is longer.
-However if we embed this map using FastMap, the two purple and green point can become far from each other in the embeding and in this case if we use Euclidean distance between them as our heuristic, the heuristic would be more accurate and a little more closer to the acctual distance.
+For example, the left picture is a map and if we consider Euclidean distance as our heuristic, the heuristic between the two purple and green points is short, while the actual distance between them is longer.
+However if we embed this map using FastMap (resulting in the right picture), the two purple and green point can become far from each other in the embeding and in this case, if we use Euclidean distance between them as our heuristic, the heuristic would be more accurate and a little more closer to the acctual distance.